 The recruiter nodded wisely and sympathetically but persevered.
 And I finally had to admit that she was right.
 Without revealing my exact age, suffice it to say that I’ve had a long, rewarding career, and those first 13 years, while precious to me, would not matter one bit to a hiring manager.

 In an earlier resume tips column, I talked about having a second, or even third, set of eyes read and critique your resume before launching it into employment cyberspace.
 I would revise that suggestion to emphasize the need for someone objective to serve in this role, someone who would not be afraid to perhaps offend you with his/her honesty.

 I was writing other peoples’ resumes, providing the same advice to them as this recruiter provided to me, and yet not following it myself!
-Quite frankly, I was more than a bit embarrassed, and certainly chagrined.
+Quite frankly, I was more than a bit embarrassed and certainly chagrined.
 The lesson for me and all of us in the job search arena is to not get hung up on pride or ownership with our resumes.
-Instead, let someone you trust-a professional or talented colleague -look over your resume, read what you have to say, and tell you the truth.
+Instead, let someone you trust, a professional or talented colleague, to look over your resume, read what you have to say, and tell you the truth.

 Eating crow, while not fun, is a lot better than not getting a foot in the door for that job we want.

 Written by Bettie Biehn, President and Founder of Career Change Central, LLC, an excellent source for customized, well-written and attractive resumes and cover letters.
 You can reach Bettie @ www.careerchangecentralllc.com.

 Are you tired of your outdated, ho-hum management resume COSTING YOU job interviews and career opportunities?
 If so, it's time to DO SOMETHING about it.
 Complete the below to get a FREE quote.
 Stop struggling and get better results.